3. Invoices help

 Late payment of an invoice or default on an agreed payment arrangement will result in the Council's recovery procedures being followed, which includes the issue of recovery letters.

 If the invoice remains outstanding or the agreed payment arrangement is not kept to, this will result in further recovery action being taken against you, including, additional court costs and fees being incurred.

 Contact the Credit Control Team for a copy of your invoice.

 The team will issue the copy by the next working day.
 Copies can be sent by post or email.

 If you believe you have overpaid an invoice, you should contact the Credit Control Team (have your invoice number handy).

-Once the team has verified the overpayment as a true credit, they will arrange an immediate refund by cheque which will be posted out within 10 working days.
+Once the team has verified the overpayment as a true credit, they will arrange a refund via bacs.